The Best LPN Programs in Alabama

 Basic Eligibility

-Applicants must complete an accredited practical nursing program (either a diploma/certificate or an associate degree) that has been approved by the state.
-For LPNs seeking licensure by endorsement, the practical nursing program must meet the same educational criteria as Alabama's nursing education programs.
+Eligible LPN candidates must complete a state-approved, accredited practical nursing program to earn a diploma, certificate, or associate degree.
+For LPNs seeking licensure by endorsement, practical nursing programs must meet the same criteria.

 Additional Requirements